ShayanBahrainy/ShayanMacros/README.md

 # Shayan's Macros
-A hackpad to open my most frequented websites/applications For me it opens:
+A hackpad to open my most frequented websites/applications.
+Reciever.py needs to run on your system and detects the keypresses from the keyboard and it can complete tasks for you.
+For me it opens:

 - Gmail